Bat Infestation Removal

 - Choose the right moment

-Even exclusion cannot be carried out anytime you want.
+To reiterate, bat infestation removal and exclusion cannot be carried out anytime or any way you want.
 As noted earlier, bats are a protected species.
 Hence, your actions must not directly result in their death.

 For that reason, generally speaking, exclusion should not be carried out from May through August.
 Why?
 Because this is their birthing season.
 Attempts to exclude bats will only result in trapping young bats as they are separated from their mothers.
 And eventually, they will die.

 Similarly, exclusion should not be carried out when bats are hibernating.
-Getting rid of them during hibernation season is sending them to their graves.
+Bat infestation removal during hibernation season is sending them to their graves.

 First off, you need to seal all potential entry holes for bats into your property.
 This may include cracks in window screens, damaged chimney caps, space beneath doors to the attic, and lots more.
 Close up these holes with stainless steel wool or caulk.
 Replace your chimney cap if needed.